Beer Hall Putsch: Legacy

-The 16 fallen insurgents were regarded as the first "blood martyrs" of the Nazi Party and were remembered by Hitler in the foreword of Mein Kampf.
+The 15 fallen insurgents, as well as the bystander Karl Kuhn, were regarded as the first "blood martyrs" of the Nazi Party and were remembered by Hitler in the foreword of Mein Kampf.
 The Nazi flag they carried, which in the course of events had been stained with blood, came to be known as the Blutfahne ('blood flag') and was brought out for the swearing-in of new recruits in front of the Feldherrnhalle when Hitler was in power.

 Shortly after he came to power, a memorial was placed at the south side of the Feldherrnhalle crowned with a swastika.
 The back of the memorial read Und ihr habt doch gesiegt! ('And you triumphed nevertheless!').
-Behind it flowers were laid, and either policemen or the SS stood guard between a lower plaque.
+Behind it, flowers were laid, and either policemen or the SS stood guard between a lower plaque.
 Passers-by were required to give the Nazi salute.
 The putsch was also commemorated on three sets of stamps.
 Mein Kampf was dedicated to the fallen and, in the book Ich Kämpfe (given to those joining the party c.
 1943), they are listed first even though the book lists hundreds of other dead.
 The header text in the book read "Though they are dead for their acts they will live on forever."
 The army had a division named the Feldherrnhalle Regiment, and there was also an SA Feldherrnhalle Division.

 Der neunte Elfte (9 November, literally 'the ninth of the eleventh') became one of the most important dates on the Nazi calendar, especially following the seizure of power in 1933.
 Annually until the fall of Nazi Germany, the putsch would be commemorated nationwide, with the major events taking place in Munich.
 On the night of 8 November, Hitler would address the Alte Kämpfer ('Old Fighters') in the Bürgerbräukeller (after 1939, the Löwenbräu, in 1944 in the Circus Krone Building), followed the next day by a re-enactment of the march through the streets of Munich.
-The event would climax with a ceremony recalling the 16 dead marchers on the Königsplatz.
+The event would climax with a ceremony recalling the 16 killed on the Königsplatz.